-Another Toronto neighborhood situated in the East of High Park.
-It borders Bloor Street to the North, Queen Street to the south, and Parkside Drive to the west, and Sorauren Avenue to the East.
+Another Toronto neighborhood is situated on the East of High Park.
+It borders Bloor Street to the North, Queen Street to the south, Parkside Drive to the west, and Sorauren Avenue to the East.
 Roncesvalles was listed as the Toronto neighborhood with the highest rate of property crime.

 Crime against people is comparatively low.
 Also, the crime rate is different among different regions in the area.
 The North-Western region has an average crime rate of 4.4 per 1000 people and 19.15 crimes against property.